CoinExample/ANG/doc/README_osx.txt

 genisoimage is used to create the initial DMG.
 It is not deterministic as-is, so it has been patched.
-A system genisoimage will work fine, but it will not be deterministic because the file-order will change between invocations.
+A system genisoimage will work fine, but it will not be deterministic because the file-order will chcoinnamee between invocations.
 The patch can be seen here:
 https://raw.githubusercontent.com/theuni/osx-cross-depends/master/patches/cdrtools/genisoimage.diff
 No effort was made to fix this cleanly, so it likely leaks memory badly.
 But